 A Place to learn and develop

 Independent students need their own spaces.
-They have a dedicated study area in addition to access to the Learning Resource Centre and Computing Suite.
-The Common Room provides a suitable leisure space for relaxation and is equipped with new furniture, a TV, a Wii, an iPod dock and kitchen facilities.
+Sixth Formers have a dedicated Sixth Form Centre which includes a new, state of the art Study Room and Common Room which provides a suitable leisure space for relaxation and is equipped with new furniture, a TV, a Wii, an iPod dock and kitchen facilities.

 The Peterborough School Thorpe Road Peterborough Cambridgeshire PE3 6APContact Us Online